openfoodfacts/robotoff/doc/how-to-guides/deployment/test-and-debug.md

 > **_NOTE:_** If you are on Windows we recommend using [Git bash](https://git-scm.com/downloads) to run commands.

 # How to run test cases?
-We use [pytest](https://docs.pytest.org/en/7.1.x/) to run test cases and [makefile](../../../robotoff/Makefile) to run our commands.
-In `makefile` you will find all the commands used to run Robotoff.
+We use [pytest](https://docs.pytest.org/en/7.1.x/) to run test cases and [Makefile](../../../robotoff/Makefile) to run our commands.
+In `Makefile` you will find all the commands used to run Robotoff.

 The following command will run all the test cases one by one: